godaddy/gasket/packages/gasket-plugin-intl/README.md

 ### intlLocale

-By default, the plugin will determine the locale from the first entry in the `accept-language` header of a request.
-However, you can override this behavior by implementing an `intlLocale` hook in an app or plugin.
-The `intlLocale` hook takes the following parameters:
+By default, the plugin will determine the locale from the `accept-language`, either resolving against the supported `locales` or by taking the first entry.
+However, you can override or adjust this behavior by implementing an `intlLocale` hook in an app or plugin.
+The `intlLocale` hook takes the following
+parameters:

 - `gasket` - (object) Gasket session config
 - `locale` - (string) Default locale specified by Gasket Intl
+- `context` - (object) Lifecycle hook context
   - `req` - (object) Request object
-- `req` - (object) Response object
+  - `res` - (object) Response object

 It should then return a string indicating the user's locale.
 If no value is returned, Gasket will use `en-US`.
 Note that this is only available for Gasket